yosoykit/yosoykit.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About the QCC Lab"
-excerpt: "About me"
+excerpt: "About the QCC Lab"
 author_profile: true
 redirect_from:
   - /about/